BS IN NUTRITION AND DIETETICS

 To earn a Bachelor of Science degree, students must complete 120 credits and meet specific requirements, as outlined in the University of Delaware Catalog.
 Each semesters’ courses will vary, depending on the student’s background and academic preparation.
 The following plan is only one example: not every student will take every course in the same order.
 The average number of credits per semester ranges from 12 to 17.
 Winter and summer sessions can help lighten the loads of regular semesters.

-Students in Dietetics take foundational sciences like biology, chemistry and physiology early in their academic career.
+Students in Nutrition and Dietetics take foundational sciences like biology, chemistry and physiology early in their academic career.
 In Junior and Senior year there is a greater focus on nutrition-specific courses including Nutritional Assessment, Nutrition Counseling, Medical Nutrition Therapy and Quantity Food Production.
-For more information regarding Dietetics major requirements and suggested course sequence, please see the Dietetic Checksheet below.
+For more information regarding Dietetics major requirements and suggested course sequence, please see the Nutrition and Dietetics Checksheet below.